 “Oil Creek was soon taken up and within a relatively short time, the entire valley as far back as into the hillsides, had been leased or purchased,” author Paul Gibbons noted.

 With the science of petroleum geology yet to debut, early oil explorers searched near oil seeps and the “rich territory was limited to flats along the streams,” Gibbons added.
 Natural gas discoveries would later arrive to the benefit of Pittsburgh industries.

 J.T.
 Foster’s farm on Pioneer Run hillside off Oil Creek was in “the dry diggings” where few were willing to gamble.
 Nonetheless, newly minted oil operators gathered investors to try to find oil.
 Capital was hard to come by.

 On the 200-acre Foster farm, one struggling and almost cashless outfit had to trade a one-sixteenth interest for $80 and an old shotgun to continue drilling on its Sherman well.

 Drilling along Oil Creek continued undiminished, but in September 1861 on the Funk farm, the Empire well began flowing a river of oil under its own pressure.
 They called it a “fountain well.”
 Some said it initially produced 2,000 barrels of oil a day.
 Other successful wells followed.

 Back on the Foster farm lease, the Sherman well (saved earlier for $80 and a shotgun) in March 1862 was completed as the “best single strike of the year,” despite being “above all the other flowing wells” according to the Hornellsville Tribune.
-Leases on the farm became highly prized.
-Historian and author Terence Daintith observed that “subleasing was also a money machine.”
+Leases became highly prized and, as historian Terence Daintith observed, “subleasing was also a money machine.”